Dell Palomata: Philippine Air Force

 Palomata joined the Philippine Air Force women's volleyball team in 2016 when the team lost to the Pocari Sweat Lady Warriors in the Shakey's V-League Open Conference final.
 Not yet an enlisted Air Force personnel, she played as a guest player.
 She also had academic commitments with USLS which limited her playing time.

 Air Force joined the Premier Volleyball League in 2017.
 However Palomata skipped the 2017 Reinforced Conference due to having to attend basic military training.
 She then debuted at the Open Conference.

 In 2018, Air Force merged with Pocari Sweat for the 2018 PVL season absorbing Palomata alongside other Air Force players.

 Air Force returned as a separate team in the 2019 Open Conference.
 Palomata is part of the team.

 Sta.
 Lucia

 She was signed by the Sta.
 Lucia Lady Realtors in April 2021 after seeking permission from Air Force.

 PLDT

 After Sta.
 Lucia took a leave of absence from the PVL due to the COVID-19 pandemic, Palomata joined PVL team, PLDT High Speed Hitters in January 2022.

 She was part of the PLDT team which played at the 2025 AVC Women's Volleyball Champions League.

+Medan Falcons

+In November 2025, Palomata signed with the Medan Falcons of the Indonesian Proliga ahead of the 2026 season.